 Support Vector Machine

-islist of estimators used

-In general, Support Vector Machines is considered to be a classification approach, but it can be employed in both types of classification and regression problems.
+For more robust predictions, Support Vector Machine is added to the list of estimators used in addition to the previously mentioned logistic regression and decision tree.
+In general, Support Vector Machine is considered to be a classification approach, but it can be employed in both types of classification and regression problems.

 SVM is able to handle multiple continuous and categorical variables easily.
 By first constructing a hyper-plane in multidimensional space, it separates different classes of the dataset.
 Meanwhile, optimal hyper-plane is generated in an iterative manner, which is used to minimize the errors.
-The core idea of SVM is to find a maximum marginal hyper-plane (MMH) that best divides the dataset into classes.helpfulset.
-IMoreoverorestimator.I
+The core idea of SVM is to find a maximum marginal hyper-plane (MMH) that best divides the dataset into classes.

+SVM is helpful when there is not much idea about the dataset.
+It could be used for data such as image, text, audio, etc. Moreover, it could be used for the data that is not regularly distributed or have unknown distribution.
+Unlike the previous mentioned estimators, support vector machine generally does not suffer from condition of overfitting and performs well when there is a clear indication of separation between classes.
+It could handle high dimensional data as well.